 What does it want to journey through elements of the world that might be socioeconomically one of a kind from home?
 How can travelers navigate the challenges, opportunities — and occasionally powerful feelings — of respectfully exploring cultures with lower earnings, different cultural styles, and far fewer luxuries?

 Anu Taranath, a senior lecturer in the University of Washington Department of English and the Comparative History of Ideas software, explores such questions in her new e-book, “Beyond Guilt Trips: Mindful Travel in an Unequal World.”
-Taranath has led scholarly journeys specializing in human rights subject matters to India, Mexico, and different places and has her consulting enterprise on racial equity.
+Taranath has led scholarly journeys specializing in human rights subject matters in India, Mexico, and other places, and she has a consulting enterprise on racial equity.

 “And having precise intentions and understanding how to join are various things.”